Helium314/HeliBoard/README.md

 * Allow loading Glide typing library
   * not included in the app, as there is no compatible open source library
   * can be extracted from GApps packages ("_swypelibs_"), or downloaded [here](https://github.com/erkserkserks/openboard/tree/master/app/src/main/jniLibs)
+  * if you are concerned about security implications of loading user-provides libraries, please use the _nouserlib_ build variant, which removes this option.
+If HeliBoard is installed as system app, and _swypelibs_ are available for the system, they will be used.
 * Multilingual typing
 * Load external dictionaries
   * get them [here](https://codeberg.org/Helium314/aosp-dictionaries#dictionaries), or in the [experimental](https://codeberg.org/Helium314/aosp-dictionaries#experimental-dictionaries) section (quality may vary)